cartesi/docs/cartesi-rollups/tutorials/calculator.md

 In this tutorial, we will build a simple Calculator dApp to illustrate how requests are sent and processed within Cartesi Rollups Infrastructure.

-This app will be written in Python.
+This dApp will be written in Python.

 :::note
 The backend will be written using Python.
 For added flexibility, feel free to explore [the JavaScript version here](https://github.com/Mugen-Builders/calculator/tree/main/javascript).